 - Multi-month dispensing for all chronic patients

-- Right ePharmacy, a current CCMDD service provider in partnership with the South African DOH, is a proven last-mile dispensing solution capable of supporting registered state patients on chronic medication with multi-month drug supplies through an easy-to use, safe and managed dispensing service.
+- Right ePharmacy, a current CCMDD(Centralised Chronic Medicines Dispensing and Distribution) service provider in partnership with the South African DOH(Department of Health), is a proven last-mile dispensing solution capable of supporting registered state patients on chronic medication with multi-month drug supplies through an easy-to use, safe and managed dispensing service.
 Drugs are stored in specially designed Collect & Go smart lockers placed at safe and accessible community access points.
 A number of smart lockers are available to be deployed immediately.

-Provide TA and capacity the two phases of the pandemic.
+Provide TA and build capacity for the two phases of the pandemic.

 - Containment phase: Early case identification through screening and testing, rapid detection of imported cases, comprehensive and rapid contact tracing.

-- Mitigation phase: Monitoring the geographic spread of the virus, transmission intensity, disease trends and the impacts on healthcare services.
+- Mitigation phase: Monitoring the geographic spread of the virus, the transmission intensity, the disease trends and the impacts on healthcare services.

 Provide TA to prepare laboratory capacity to manage large scale testing for COVID-19.
 Existing tools and capabilities to deliver this include: